Visits to local and national businesses and organisations.

 Business Studies will prepare any student for the world of work and enterprise.
 Essentially the course is about decision-making in a business context: from the best method of financing a new business, to the most appropriate method of motivating staff.
-During the course you will develop a wide range of transferable and respected skills including analysis and evaluation.
+During the course you will develop a wide range of transferable and respected skills, including analysis and evaluation.

+Business Studies covers a wide range of dynamic and interesting subjects.
+During the course you will study the main areas of business such as marketing, accounting, human resource management and operations management.
+You will focus on both the set up and the running of a small business.
 You will examine the running of a larger, multinational business and how businesses are affected by national and international issues.
 This course encourages a critical understanding of organisations and the markets they serve.
 It contains a significant amount of numeracy work and an interest in current affairs is important.